aarond0623/ticketnotes-powershell/README.md

 # Results in "Turned computer off. // Then turned it on again."
 ```

-If part of a pipeline, the function returns the ticket number so that you can use it with other SimpleTicket functions.
+If part of a pipeline, the function returns the ticket number so that you can use it with other TicketNotes functions.

 ### Get-Note